emqx/emqx-docs/en_US/gateway/coap.md

 - **Name**: Set a unique identifier for the listener.
 - **Type**: Select the protocol type, for CoAP, this can be either **udp** or **dtls**.
 - **Bind**: Set the port number on which the listener accepts incoming connections.
-- **MountPoint** (optional): Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different listeners.
+- **MountPoint** (optional): Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols.

 **Listener Settings**